 Sok Udom Deth

-Dr. Sok Udom Deth ដេត សុខឧត្តម is an Associate Professor of International Relations and the Rector of Paragon International University (formerly Zaman University), Phnom Penh, Cambodia, specializing in modern Southeast Asian Studies.
+Dr. Sok Udom Deth ដេត សុខឧត្តម is the COO of the Paragon Education Co., Ltd and a full Professor of International Relations at Paragon International University (formerly Zaman University), Phnom Penh, Cambodia, specializing in modern Southeast Asian Studies.

 With a B.A. in Sociology, Boğaziçi University, Istanbul, Turkey (2006), a M.A. in Southeast Asian Studies, Ohio University, USA (2009) and a Ph.D in Southeast Asian Studies, Humboldt University of Berlin, Germany (2014), he is a member of the Board of Academic Advisors of Future Forum and a Senior Fellow at the Cambodian Institute for Cooperation and Peace (CICP).